-The history of Blues City Cultural Center spans more than 35 years.
+The history of Blues City Cultural Center spans more nearly 40 years.
 It is a collection of stories with diverse voices that generally coincide with the development and growth of black arts in Memphis and the Mid-South.
-As with most arts organization, we sometimes had to be our own cheerleader and often led the way in transforming the southern artistic landscape.
+As with most arts organization, we often had to be our own cheerleader and sometimes led the way in transforming the southern artistic landscape.
 While this is not an inclusive history, it provides glimpses into our past and dedication to our original mission—utilizing the visual, creative and performing arts as a platform for entertainment, education, engagement, and empowerment.

 “The past is prologue.”
 William Shakespeare

-BEALE STREET REPERTORY COMPANY, formed in 1975, was founded by Levi Frazier Jr., Deborah Hardin, Jon Wilson, Harold Gentry, Gregory Boyd and Ron Parker.
-In their early twenties at the time, this dynamic group of artists was determined to provide a home for the talented black performing artists who had few venues for their remarkable talent in a city where blacks were nearly fifty percent of the population.
+In 1975, BEALE STREET REPERTORY COMPANY was founded by Levi Frazier Jr, Deborah Hardin, Jon Wilson, Harold Gentry, Gregory Boyd and Ron Parker.
+They were determined to provide a home for black performing artists who had few venues for their remarkable talents.

-From BEALE STREET REPERTORY COMPANY sprang the BEALE STREET WRITERS, a cadre of scribes who had made both a personal and public commitment to put pen to paper not only for their soul’s satisfaction but for the uplifting of the black experience, as it had never been told, especially by Southern voices.
-Some of its early writers included Quincy McKay, Hosea Henderson Jr., Mary Ruth Robinson, Cynthia Jones Sadler, Tommie Lee Ray, Akiba Shabazz, T. T. Roberson, and Pat Barnes.
+From BEALE STREET REPERTORY COMPANY sprang the BEALE STREET WRITERS, a cadre of scribes who made a commitment to put pen to paper to satisfy their souls and uplift the black experience from a Southern perspective.
+Some of the early writers included Quincy McKay, Hosea Henderson Jr, Mary Ruth Robinson, Cynthia Jones Sadler, Tommie Lee Ray, Akiba Shabazz, T. T. Roberson, and Pat Barnes.

 Hosea Henderson Jr. approached Art Gilliam, owner of WLOK, with a novel idea—a weekly radio show titled PLAY FOR A DAY.
 WLOK was the ideal venue since it was the first black-owned radio station in Memphis.
 The plays which were written by the BEALE STREET WRITERS aired on Sunday mornings for over two years.
-It was reminiscent of the days before television when families gathered around the radio to listen to broadcasts of Amos & Andy, Hopalong Cassidy, and the George Burns Show.
+It was reminiscent of the days before television when families gathered around the radio to listen to live broadcasts.
 In this contemporary spin on classic radio programming, WLOK and WERD (Jacksonville, FL) listeners heard stories about black life by black writers.

 ACT I: 1979-1988

-Befitting the “Home of the Blues,” the first BCCC production was DOWN ON BEALE, a musical written by Levi while a student at Southwestern at Memphis (now Rhodes College).
-It opened in 1979 in the Big Red Theatre at the University of Memphis.
-Since its debut, DOWN ON BEALE has been performed many times on many stages.
-When it was performed in 1979 at the Richard Allen Center for Culture & Arts in New York, acclaimed actress/playwright Anna Deavere Smith had a starring role.
+Befitting the “Home of the Blues,” the first BCCC production was Down on Beale, a musical written by Levi while a student at Southwestern at Memphis (now Rhodes College).
+It opened in the Big Red Theatre at the University of Memphis.
+Since its 1979 debut, Down on Beale has been performed many times on many stages.
+When it was performed at the Richard Allen Center for Culture & Arts in New York, acclaimed actress/playwright Anna Deavere Smith had a starring role.
 Over the years, performers have included Rufus Thomas, Carla Thomas, the Bar-Kays, Julian Bolton, Danny Drew, Marilyn Boyd Drew, Erliz Taylor, Rudy Gardner, Sheila Peace, Moses Peace and LaRita Shelby.

 To recognize achievement in the preservation of black arts in Memphis and the Mid-South, BCCC and the Beale Street Writers Workshop initiated the BESS Awards, named in honor of blues singer Bessie Smith.
 The first honorees included Harry Bryce (Harry Bryce Dance Company), Tyrone Moore (Beale Street Repertory Company), Florence Roach (Mid-America Performing Arts), Julian Bolton (New Theatre South Ensemble), Erma Clanton (Evening of Soul), Betty Phillips (Beale Street Theatre Guild), Jerry McGlown (LeMoyne Owen Theatre Department) and Andrea Thompson (Children’s Theatre).

-When Etheridge Knight, a major poet of the Black Arts Movement, joined BCCC as an artist-in-residence in the late 1970s, he steered the company in a new direction.
+Etheridge Knight, a major poet of the Black Arts Movement, joined BCCC as an artist-in-residence in the late 1970s.
 Having honed his poetic skills while imprisoned, he once stated, “I died in prison from a shrapnel wound and narcotics resurrected me.
 I died in 1960 from a prison sentence and poetry brought me back to life.”
-The “life” Etheridge breathed into BCCC was in the form of Free Peoples Poetry Workshop, a series of public poetry forums in nontraditional spaces such as bars and prisons.
-This collaboration with Knight extended BCCC’s mission to reach underserved, marginalized populations who were a seemingly invisible audience in the Memphis arts community.
-In 1980, Deborah wrote KNIGHT SONGS, a tributary compilation on the life and work of Etheridge Knight.
+The life Etheridge breathed into BCCC was in the form of the Free Peoples Poetry Workshop, a series of public poetry forums in nontraditional spaces such as bars and prisons.
+This collaboration with Knight extended BCCC’s mission to reach underserved populations who were a seemingly invisible audience in the Memphis arts community.
+In 1980, Deborah wrote Knight Songs, a tributary compilation on the life and works of Etheridge Knight.
 Eleven years after the debut of KNIGHT SONGS, Etheridge died in Indianapolis in 1991.
 As a final tribute to his legacy and contributions to contemporary literature, BCCC published “Questions, Comments, Confrontations: A Study Guide on Poet Etheridge Knight” in 1993.

-ART IN NEW SPACES provided opportunities for visual artists to exhibit their work in nontraditional places.
-The first exhibit opened in 1980 at Tri-State Bank with the works of Tennessee-native DeWitt Jordan whose oil paintings captured the essence of black life in the south.
+In 1980, BCCC launched ART IN NEW SPACES for visual artists to exhibit their work in nontraditional places.
+The first exhibit opened in 1980 at Tri-State Bank with the works of Tennessee-native DeWitt Jordan whose oil paintings captured the essence of black life in the South.
 In his reflection of Jordan, Memphis artist George Hunt commented: “He frequented the juke joints and reproduced the images he saw.
 Like most geniuses, his work was not recognized until his death.
 And he knew that would happen.”
-The works of photographer Bobby Sengstacke was also exhibited at Tri-State Bank.

 ACT II: 1989—1999

-With allocations from the Memphis Arts Council and Tennessee State Legislature, BCCC formed the first and only professional black theatre company in Memphis in 1989.
-Housed at TheatreWorks on south Main Street, BCCC now had a home stage and paid professional actors.
+With allocations from the Memphis Arts Council and Tennessee State Legislature, BCCC formed the first professional black theatre company in Memphis in 1989.
 With Ruby O’Gray as director, the acting ensemble included Verna Aldridge, Darrell K. Hagan, Phillip Bell, Michael Adrian Davis, and Percy Bradley.
 Danny White was technical director and Arthur Hall was guest choreographer.
 The first season productions included RISING FAWN AND THE FIRE MYSTERY, DOWN ON BEALE, and KNIGHT SONGS.
 RISING FAWN, written by local Native American author Marilou Awiakta, was staged using a multi-ethnic cast.
-The discussion session after the show which featured Native Americans in this area was one of the liveliest of BCCC’s post-show audience forums.
-In addition to staged productions during its regular seasons, BCCC launched a touring company that traveled extensively throughout the Mid-South.
-Productions during other BCCC seasons included RITUAL MURDER, LOVE ON THE ROCKS, TICKLE THE RAIN, AMEN CORNER, BLACK NATIVITY, GOD’S TROMBONES, YOU’RE DIFFERENT, 3XQD, RAISIN IN THE SUN, and BIG TEN.
+In addition to staged productions, BCCC launched a touring company that traveled extensively throughout the Mid-South.
+Other productions included RITUAL MURDER, LOVE ON THE ROCKS, TICKLE THE RAIN, AMEN CORNER, BLACK NATIVITY, GOD’S TROMBONES, YOU’RE DIFFERENT, 3XQD, RAISIN IN THE SUN, and BIG TEN.

-In LIES, LEGENDS AND TALES OF THE MISSISSIPPI RIVER, Mud Island River Museum exhibits were brought to life by BCCC re-enactments of local historic events such as the development of the blues and the Battle of Vicksburg.
+In LIES, LEGENDS AND TALES OF THE MISSISSIPPI RIVER at the Mud Island River Museum, BCCC staged live interpretations of local historic events such as the birth of the blues and the Battle of Vicksburg.
 Over 1,000 Memphis City Schools students attended the sold-out performances.
 The museum won a commendation from the American Association for State and Local History for this production.

-BCCC hosted the Southern Black Cultural Alliance annual festival at the Old Daisy Theatre on Beale Street in 1990.
+BCCC hosted the Southern Black Cultural Alliance Annual Festival at the Old Daisy Theatre on Beale Street in 1990.
 SBCA, a regional arts cooperative established by Tom Dent in the 1970s, served as forum for southern black creativity.
-Groups from Tennessee, Louisiana, Florida, Alabama, Texas and the Carolinas presented a series of plays collectively called YOU DON’T SAY and conducted workshops, readings and other performances.
+Artists from Tennessee, Louisiana, Florida, Alabama, Texas and the Carolinas presented a series of plays collectively called You Don’t Say and facilitated workshops and readings.

 In 1992, the Sorbonne, University of Mississippi, Harvard University, and Columbia University invited scholars and artists from around the world to the African-Americans and Europe International Conference in Paris, France.
 BCCC was invited to perform A TRIBUTE TO RICHARD WRIGHT, a compilation of dramatic readings, photographs, and dance that highlight the writer’s career from his boyhood in Memphis to his final years as an expatriate in Paris.